saharohan/React-Todo-App/README.md

+A Sample todo app built with ReactJS and JavaScript ES6.
+This sample app was built with React functional Component and React-Hooks as a part of ReactJS learning exercise and diving more into in it.

-Check the demo hosted on heroku : https://react---todo-app.herokuapp.com/
+Check the demo hosted on heroku - https://react---todo-app.herokuapp.com/

 # Getting Started with Create React App